firstruner/Framework_PHP_PartialsClass/README.md

     // Load all php POO files in "System" Folder Loader::Load(__DIR__ . '/System');

+## Notes
+👉 Loading note : it's recommended to load elements in this ordre :
+ 1. Enumerations
+ 2. Interfaces
+ 3. Classes

-Note : For standard use, partial file must have "partial_php" extension, but it's possible to use "php" extension if you specify "php_as_partial" attribute to "True" when "Load" method was called.
+👉 File extension note : For standard use, partial file must have "partial_php" extension, but it's possible to use "php" extension if you specify "php_as_partial" attribute to "True" when "Load" method was called.
 But use "php" are more lazy because it necessary to load the php file before determine if the file is a partial file.

 ## Class creation